Srutiverma123/Course-Registration-Website-using-JSP/README.md

 2 tables are required, reg has memebers table where all the login credentials are stored and course_reg has all the details of the courses and faculty choosen.

-A word doc is also there which consists of the codes and screenshot of the project whith a little explaination.
+A word doc is also there which consists of the codes and screenshot of the project whith explaination.

 CREATE TABLE `sub` (